Velocidex/velociraptor-docs/content/docs/gui/clients/_index.md

 ![Host View](image57.png)

-Velociraptor maintains some basic information about the host, such as its hostname, labels, last seen IP and last seen time.
+Velociraptor maintains some basic information about the host, such as its hostname, labels, last seen IP, and last seen time.
 This is shown in the `Host View` pane.
 Velociraptor uses this information to make it possible to search for this host and target it for further investigation.
 Velociraptor gathers this information during the